Joseph Langford: Ministry

 Mother Teresa had already formed the Missionaries of Charity Brothers in 1963.
 However, she had long expressed a desire for priests to be affiliated with her congregation.
 In 1972 in Rome, after Joseph Langford read Malcolm Muggeridge's book Something Beautiful for God, he felt called to unite with Mother Teresa.
 At first he volunteered with the congregation's sisters in Rome, serving at a homeless shelter near the Colosseum.
 Langford met Mother Teresa several times in Rome as he proceeded towards ordination, as Rome was a frequent stop-off between Calcutta and other world destinations.

 Langford stated in interviews that he originally desired to join the Missionaries of Charity Brothers, but could not as he felt called to become a priest, leading to him developing the idea for an affiliated congregation in which priests could serve.
-The congregation began in the summer of 1983 (Note: Some sources state the congregation began in 1981.) as the Corpus Christi Movement, which became the Missionaries of Charity Fathers in 1983.
+The congregation began in the summer of 1983 as the Corpus Christi Movement, which became the Missionaries of Charity Fathers in 1983.
+(Note: Some sources state the congregation began in 1981.)
 Both Mother Teresa and Langford visited the Vatican and the Sacred Congregation for the Doctrine of the Faith to seek permission for the initial group, which was granted by Archbishop Jerome Hamer.
 They set up the first house in the South Bronx, where he wrote the congregation's constitutions.
 In 1996 they moved the congregation to Tijuana, Mexico, which had similar challenges with poverty as Calcutta, India.